 The island is host to the country’s second state park, historical forts and prestigious art museums.
 Kid-friendly attractions include two butterfly conservatories, a haunted theater (not good for small children), old-time portraits with dress-up props at Professor Harry’s, and a full menu of water activities.

 Some of the more elegant hotels on Mackinac Island have rules and regulations for dress and demeanor in their dining room.
 More laid back and family-friendly accommodations can be found at Mission Point Resort, including a Kids’ Club, on-site movie theater, pool and outdoor games including lawn bowling and mini-golf.

 Younger kids can also be treated to a good night tuck in by Mission Point’s mascot, Mac the Moose, and parents can enjoy some free time of their own with childcare and babysitting services.
-Family suites are priced from $169 a night to $339 in peak season, and include unlimited access to the Kids’ Club.

 May’s Famous Mackinac Fudge is a must for your Mackinac Island itinerary.
 Consider bringing home an extra batch for a sweet reminder of an incredible vacation.